MJeorrett/AspNetReactToDoTools/README.md

 ## Scaffolder
 The scaffolder currently:
-- Creates crud commands and queries for the specified entity.
+- Creates CRUD commands and queries.
+- Creates a CRUD controller.

 ### Running it
 This project is in the very early stages, but if you want to try it out: